 Now, scroll down till you get the first line that has nothing to do with your video file.

-Select that line, scroll down for the end of all that uneeded lines, having the "Shift" Key pressed select the last uneeded line, right mouse click, choose "Delete" then "Yes".
+Select that line, scroll down for the end of all those unneeded lines, having the "Shift" Key pressed select the last uneeded line, right mouse click, choose "Delete" then "Yes".

 Step 3